OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/client-capabilities.md

 # Client capabilities

-The Microsoft Entra service provides features and policies which are applicable in certain scenarios, such as [conditional access](./conditional-access.md) policies.
+The Microsoft Entra service provides features and policies which are applicable in certain scenarios, such as [Conditional Access](./conditional-access.md) policies.
 The Microsoft Entra service needs to determine if a client application is participating in the feature or capable of handling the policy, for the end to end scenario to work.

 - The **client capabilities** parameter in the application object allows client applications to indicate their compliance with a scenario and readiness to handle the policies or features, so that Microsoft Entra ID can apply them for the client.

-    For example, in the context of conditional access scenario, adding client capability `CP1` will mean that the client is capable of handling a `claims challenge` from the resource provider(ex: MS Graph).
+    For example, in the context of Conditional Access scenario, adding client capability `CP1` will mean that the client is capable of handling a `claims challenge` from the resource provider(ex: MS Graph).
 Thus, Microsoft Entra STS (Security token service) will emit claims in the access token that may lead to claims challenge from a resource provider (ex: MS Graph).

 - These capabilities are set when creating the application object using the `client_capabilities` parameter which is a list of client capability strings.